First stop must be the highly informative website of the Conseil Général (the county council) of the

 island - lots of information about the attractive, unspoilt

-island, known as the Ile d'Yeu.
+from Fromentine, on the mainland.
 And if you need to park your car for a day,

-or longer, in Fromentine on the mainland, while you visit the island, then
+or longer, in Fromentine while you visit the island, then you'll need to

 Public – The site of the French Civil Service gives links to the